-Let’s say you have a number of text documents you want to search, this may not be an obvious use-case for Redis as it access via keys rather than tables.
-On the contrary, Redis can be used to underpin a very novel full text search engine.
+Let’s say you want to search a number of text documents—this may not be an obvious use case for Redis as it access via keys rather than tables.
+But on the contrary, Redis can be used to underpin a very novel full-text search engine.

 First, let’s take some examples: